We hold records on the administration of probate from 1844 to the present day.

 Records created by courts, such as probate files, are typically restricted from general public access for 100 years.

 Otherwise, records containing financial information are typically open for general public access after 60 years.

-This list covers 1876 to 1893 and is arranged alphabetically by the person's surname.
+This index covers 1876 to 1893 and is arranged alphabetically by the person's surname.

-A further list of files dated after 1893 is available in the Research Centre.
+A further index of files dated after 1893 is available in the Research Centre.

 These files may contain: wills, oath of administrator, bonds, letters of administration, orders, certificates, petitions, affidavits and correspondence relating to the process of granting probate.

-Records in consignment 1 (1844 to 1891), can be identified by searching our catalogue ArchivesSearch or using this list to browse.
+Records in consignment 1 (1844 to 1891), can be identified by searching our catalogue ArchivesSearch or using this index to browse.

 Most letters of administration and wills were transcribed into Probate books.
 Online access to most of the legal content of probate cases can therefore be found through the digitised copies of these books.

 For records dated 1892 to 1930, ask staff to identify the required record from a copy of the Probate Registry Office's index or use the FamilySearch record search by name.

 Digitised records on FamilySearch - Probate and administration books, from 1892 (GRS 11585)